by MM Jaye, @MMJaye

 - Gain followers on social media

 - Improve your conversion rate (followers turned readers)

 - Expand your mailing list (read on to see how)

 Okay, I’m sold.
 Where can I hold one for free?

 Your Facebook Page: Using a straightforward call to action, ask your followers to enter a poll, share a picture of them with one of your books, or simply comment.
 You’ve got less than ten commenters?
 Put their names in a hat and draw the winner.
 You’ve got dozens?
 Use Woobox, a free tool that connects to your page and draws a winner for you.
 (Note: it can choose a winner among people that simply Liked a post.)
 Facebook rule: Giveaways or any sort of promotional effort should be posted on a Facebook Page, not your personal profile page.

-Amazon is a relatively new option, and entrants can only be U.S. citizens.
+Amazon is also an option, but (at this writing) entrants can only be U.S. citizens.
 You can set up an Amazon giveaway by selecting any physical Amazon product (your paperback or any other product—there’s a “set up a giveaway” option toward the end of the product’s page).
 You can select as many products as your credit card limit can hold.
 Tell Amazon whether you want either the first five entrants to win the prizes (first-come, first-served) or for the prize to be awarded to a set number (every 30th entrant wins, up to five total winners).
 Amazon will send you a unique url, which you’ll share on social media.
 Find out more here.

 Rafflecopter is the go-to giveaway tool for book tour companies, and a great way to increase your social media followers.
 All you have to do is set any number of opt-ins, allocating a number of entries to each, such as “Follow MMJaye on Twitter (3 entries),” or “Visit MM Jaye’s blog (2 entries).”
 You can add as many opt-ins as you want, but it’s advisable not to exceed ten, as it can get tedious for the entrant.